jm96441n/assetid/README.md

 ## Features

-- File fingerprinting with content-based MD5 hashing
+- File fingerprinting with content-based FNV hashing from the standard library
 - JavaScript minification using tdewolff/minify
+- CSS files are fingerprinted but not minified (preserves formatting and comments)
 - Manifest generation for mapping original filenames to fingerprinted versions
 - Library for resolving fingerprinted assets in Go applications
 - Simple command-line interface for build-time integration
+- Lightweight with minimal dependencies

 ## Command Line Usage